Succulent (Latin: succos = juice, sap) plants

-The above types may occur in combination, with more than one organ used to store water.
-Some Caudiciform Succulents store water in both roots and swollen stems, with either deciduous or long-lived fleshy succulent leaves.
+Caudiciform Succulents store water in both thickened roots and swollen stems, with either deciduous or long-lived fleshy succulent leaves.

 Sadly, like many other flora and fauna, succulent plants are under pressure throughout the world from encroaching urbanisation, agriculture and the depredations of widespread non-indigenous livestock such as goats.
-While these pressures may be inevitable, there is much that succulent plant enthusiasts can do to promote the conservation and survival of this interesting group of plants.
+While these pressures may be inevitable as human populations grow, there is much that succulent plant enthusiasts can do to promote the conservation and survival of this interesting group of plants.